lorduakiti/lorduakiti/README.md

 </div>

 * 👨🏽‍💻 Data Analyst
-* 👨🏽‍🔬 Data Scientist
+* 👨🏽‍🔬 Data Scientist - DataTech Florida
+* 🎓 Data Expert - DNC
-* 👷🏽 Software Developer
+* 👷🏽 Software Developer - X25
-* 👨🏽‍💼 Business Consultant
+* 👨🏽‍💼 Business Consultant - TOTVS
 * 👨‍🎓 Bachelor of Mecatronics - UNIP
 * 🎓 MBA in Project Management - UniCESP
-* 🎓 Data Expert - DNC

 ## About me :wave:
 * 🔭 I’m currently working on Big Data and BI
-* 🌱 I’m currently learning Data Scientist, Python, React and NodeJS
+* 🌱 I’m currently learning Data Scientist, Python and Data Apps
 * 👯 I’m looking to collaborate on data projects

 ###### I look for opportunities or challenging jobs, in data analysis using data science, machine learning, and artificial intelligence, in ​​the healthcare area or technological innovation, preferably.